 Big M (age 4) is obsessed with the movie, Brave, and pretending to be Merida.
 So much so, that she often runs around the house with a plastic coat hanger (her bow) pretending to shoot arrows.
-My husband and father-in-law have fed her obsession by taking her for archery practice at Cabela’s!
-Building on her interest, I created this simple Valentine’s Day Game – Cupid’s Arrow Toss!
+My husband and father-in-law have fed her obsession by taking her for archery practice at Cabela’s.
+Building on her interest, I created this simple Valentine’s Day Game for kids– Cupid’s Arrow Toss!
 For more party game ideas, be sure to check out a Year’s Worth of Awesome Kids Party Games here.

 Valentine’s Day Game: Cupid’s Arrow Toss